 - As a privately-supported agency, we are open and accountable.

-The HVF is a private, non-profit corporation organized to provide transitional housing, psychotherapy, substance-abuse counseling, case management, employment guidance and community referral services to homeless veterans, committed to improve their social and economic status.
+The HVF is a private, non-profit corporation organized to provide transitional housing, psychotherapy, substance abuse counseling, case management, employment guidance and community referral services to homeless veterans, committed to improving their social and economic status.

 Utah Vietnam Veterans of America

 If you are interested in becoming a member of a Utah Chapter of Vietnam Veterans Of America, organizational meetings are now underway and YOU are invited to get involved!
 Membership is open to U.S. armed forces veterans who served on active duty (for other than training purposes) in the Republic Of Vietnam between February 28, 1961 and May 7, 1975, or in any duty location between August 5, 1964 and May 7, 1975.